“What does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?” (Micah

 We believe that building connections across all barriers is vital to the health of a caring community, both locally and globally.
 Since the early 1900s, FCC has supported the work of overseas missions sending our first “Link Missionary” to China in the 1930s.
-More recently, FCC worked to establish a low cost pharmacy in a regional of the Democratic Republic of Congo.
+More recently, FCC worked to establish a low cost pharmacy in a region of the Democratic Republic of Congo.
 In 2016 a group from FCC traveled to Cuba for a people-to-people pilgrimage in partnership with Global Ministries, the world mission arm of the Christian Church (Disciples of Christ).
 Another group traveled to Cuba in 2018 to build on those ties and forge connections while reflecting on what it means to be part of the global church.

 FCC is also interested in and actively involved in supporting those who are considering lives of care and service.
 Our members are the creators of our outreach programs.
 So it seemed a natural evolution to support the National Benevolent Association’s XPLOR program that provides professional development and vocational discernment opportunities for young adults to live simply in community and engage in direct service and justice work.
 FCC plans to host this 10-month residency program beginning in 2019.